ARM-software/Tool-Solutions/docker/tensorflow-aarch64/examples/README.md

 To run the image classification and object detection benchmarks, first download the datasets and models using the scripts provided in the `$HOME/examples/MLCommons` directory of the final image.

-  * `download-dataset.sh` downloads the ImageNet min-validation and Coco 2017 datasets using CK to `${HOME}/CK-TOOLS/`.
+  * `download-dataset.sh` downloads the ImageNet min-validation dataset using CK to `${HOME}/CK-TOOLS/`.
 Select option 1: for the val-min ImageNet dataset.
-  * `download-model.sh` downloads the ResNet50 and SSD-ResNet34 models.
-The SSD-ResNet34 model is converted to channels-last (NHWC) format as required by TensorFlow for CPU targets.
+  * `download-model.sh` downloads the ResNet50 model.

 The environment variables `DATA_DIR` and `MODEL_DIR` will need to be set to the location of the downloaded dataset and model in each case.